whiprandolph/bestseller/Part 1 - This Is Who We Really Are/02 - Healthy Cultures Were the Norm for Millions of Years.md

 And when trouble does arise, misbehaving people get counseled at first, and if necessary, the response escalates if the misbehavior continues.
 This gives people a chance to course-correct without the extreme stress, danger, isolation, and humiliation that comes from being imprisoned.

 Traditional Potawatomi emphasized sharing and strongly discouraged selfishness.
-Potawatomi woman Robin Kimmerer explained how anyone who took too much, to the detriment of the community, was "first counseled, then ostracized, and if the greed continued, they were eventually banished..."
+In Potawatomi woman Robin Kimmerer's book _Braiding Sweetgrass_, she explained how anyone who took too much, to the detriment of the community, was "first counseled, then ostracized, and if the greed continued, they were eventually banished..."

 Banishing or killing someone for severe misbehavior, like hoarding wealth or killing someone in anger, appears to have been very rare.